-To figure out your adjusted monthly income, divide your Adjusted Annual Income by 12:

-\$ ÷ 12 = \$ Adjusted Annual Income Adjusted Monthly Income

-Step 5: Figure Out Your Rent

-Multiply your Adjusted Monthly Income by 30%:

-Adjusted Monthly Income Your Monthly Rent

-If the Housing Authority pays all utilities, then this should be your rent and what your final monthly payment should be.

-If you pay some of your own utilities, subtract your utility allowance from this rent amount for what your monthly payment should be:

-\$ x 0.30 = \$ Your Monthly Rent - Utility Allowance Your Monthly Payment
+To figure out your adjusted monthly income, divide your Adjusted Annual Income by 12: \$ ÷ 12 = \$ Adjusted Annual Income Adjusted Monthly Income Adjusted Affilial income Adjusted Monthly income Step 5: Figure Out Your Rent Multiply your Adjusted Monthly Income by 30%: \$ x 0.30 = \$ Your Monthly Rent Adjusted Monthly Income Your Monthly Rent If the Housing Authority pays all utilities, then this should be your rent and what your final monthly payment should be.
+If you pay some of your own utilities, subtract your utility allowance from this rent amount fo what your monthly payment should be: \$x 0.30 = \$ \$ x 0.30 = \$ Your Monthly Rent - Utility Allowance

-If the utility allowance amount is more than your monthly rent amount, see "Utility Allowance" on page of this booklet.
+If the utility allowance amount is more than your monthly rent amount, see "Utility Allowance" on page 30 of this booklet.